 Snow, Freezing Rain Slam Tri-State, Make Travel Perilous

 "The world until now knew two Memnon colossi, but from today it will know four colossi of Amenhotep III," said German-Armenian archaeologist Hourig Sourouzian, who heads the project to conserve the Amenhotep III temple.
-ASOS coupon
+Nordstrom discount code

 The existing two statues, both showing the pharaoh seated, are known across the globe.